Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Simulation design

 \section{Simulation design}

-We have performed one-dimensional (1-D) particle-in-cell (PIC) simulations of laser--solid interactions with and without collisions enabled.
-We have used the \Smilei~PIC code~\citep{Smilei-paper}, which has a relativistic binary collision module~\citep{Perez-etal_PoP2012} based on the collisional algorithm by \citet{Nanbu_PRE1997} and \citet{Nanbu-Yonemura_JCompPhys1998}.
+We have performed one- and two-dimensional (1-D and 2-D respectively) particle-in-cell (PIC) simulations of laser--solid interactions with and without collisions enabled.
+We have used the \Smilei{} PIC code~\citep{Smilei-paper}, which has a relativistic binary collision module~\citep{Perez-etal_PoP2012} based on the collisional algorithm by \citet{Nanbu_PRE1997} and \citet{Nanbu-Yonemura_JCompPhys1998}.
 In the case of a collisional plasma, we have considered either a fixed degree of ionization or self-consistent modelling of the ionization process~--~through field ionization and collisional impact ionization.